Anna Karolína Schmiedlová: 2020: First third-round appearance at the French Open in six years

-In August, Schmiedlová played at the Sparta Prague Open.
+In August, Schmiedlová competed at the Sparta Prague Open.
 Seeded 24th, she reached the quarterfinals where she lost to second seed and eventual finalist, Elisabetta Cocciaretto.
-In the leadup to the French Open, Schmiedlová played the İstanbul Cup and made it to the second round before she was defeated by Aliaksandra Sasnovich.
+In the leadup to the French Open, Schmiedlová played the İstanbul Cup and made it to the second round before she was defeated in three sets by Aliaksandra Sasnovich.

 At the French Open, Schmiedlová beat 2002 finalist and former world No. 1, Venus Williams, in straight sets in the first round.
 She then upset tenth seed and former world No. 1, Victoria Azarenka, to reach the third round for the first time since 2014.
 But her run ended there with a straight-sets loss to qualifier and eventual semifinalist, Nadia Podoroska.